microsoft/botframework-solutions/docs/skills/csharp/addskillsupportforv4bot.md

 ## Overview

-Creating a Bot Framework Bot through the [Virtual Assistant template](/docs/virtual-assistant/README.md) is the easiest way to get started with Skills.
+Creating a Bot Framework Bot through the [Virtual Assistant template](/docs/virtual-assistant/README.md) is the easiest way to get started with using Skills.
+If you have an existing v4 based Bot, the recommended approach would be to take the resulting project from this template and bring across your custom dialogs to get started quickly.

  If, however you have an existing V4 Bot that you wish to add Skill capability then please follow the steps below.

 ## Libraries